billyfung/blog/posts/2015-10-30-kaggle-titanic-1.md

 After taking the online machine learning course with Andrew Ng on Coursera, I decided that after the course it would be best to do some more problems, and Kaggle is the idea place for it.
-One of the recommended beginner competitions is the [Titanic][2] one, where the data comes highly structured already in a nice format to work with.
+One of the recommended beginner competitions is the Titanic one, where the data comes highly structured already in a nice format to work with.
 The goal is to predict who will survive and who won't based on the given information that includes age, sex, cabin location, and more categories.